lms21a/SynthAI/readme.md

 # Important Information
-- All prebuilt models are trained and optimized for a NVIDIA RTX 4090 GPU.
+- All prebuilt models are trained and optimized for a single NVIDIA RTX 4090 GPU.
 Lightning should handle DDP or FSDP training, as well as multi-device training
 - Currently Created for Linux / Mac OS users, however WSL2 works just fine.
 See instructions for WSL install below
 ---
 ### Installing Windows Subsystem for Linux (WSL) 2